 Alice, in addition to her wacky little sister Rosie and her supercilious older brother Oliver, has a problem - she can't pronounce "animal".
 When her teacher announces that the class topic will be farm animals, Alice gloomily looks forward to a semester of teasing.
 And when her class takes a field trip to a farm and Alice finds an unexpectedly adorable little pig, she knows that more disappointments are in store.
-In a surprise ending, Alice gets her "pig", Oliver is vanquished, and even Rosie is temporarily dismayed.
+However, in a surprise ending, Alice gets her a pet, Oliver is vanquished, and even Rosie is temporarily dismayed.

-This is a classic "in the middle" story, Alice's trials and triumphs as a middle child and her longing for a pet of her own will resonate with children - middle or not!
+This is a classic "in the middle" story; Alice's trials and triumphs as a middle child and her longing for a pet of her own will resonate with children no matter their birth order!
 The illustrations are sweet and just a little zany, just like Alice's family.